hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

     # use the get_band_structure method of the database to get the pymatgen BandStructureSymmLine for that task id
     line_bs_entry = atomate_db.collection.find_one({'task_label': 'nscf line', 'formula_pretty': 'MgO'})
     bandstructure = atomate_db.get_band_structure(line_bs_entry['task_id'])
-    # Instatiate a bandstructure plotter and plot the bandstructure.
+    # instantiate a bandstructure plotter and plot the bandstructure.
     # You can uncomment out the get_plot if you have a GUI frontend to plot to.
     bs_plotter = BSPlotter(bandstructure)
     bs_plotter.get_plot()